HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod CPU and memory values.
 Note that the OpenLDAP pod is not for production use.

 - To improve response times, perform the Helm upgrade using the `webengine-performance-rendering.yaml` file.
 This file is available in the HCL DX Deployment Helm chart.
 To use this file, complete the following steps:
        1. Download the hcl-dx-deployment Helm chart from FlexNet or Harbor.
        2. Extract the hcl-dx-deployment-XXX.tgz file.
-       3. In the extracted folder, navigate to hcl-dx-deployment/performance/webengine-performance-rendering.yaml and copy the `webengine-performance-rendering.yaml`.
+       3. In the extracted folder, navigate to `hcl-dx-deployment/performance/webengine-performance-rendering.yaml` and copy the `webengine-performance-rendering.yaml`.

-       Performm Helm upgrade using the file `webengine-performance-rendering.yaml` file, all the rendering tuned cache values will be updated.
+       After performing a Helm upgrade using the `webengine-performance-rendering.yaml` file, the tuned cache values for rendering will be updated.